-Red Squirrel, Roe Deer, Badgers, Red Foxes, White Hares and Norwegian Lemming exist close to your accommodation.
+Red Squirrel, Roe Deer, Badgers, Red Foxes, Arctic Hare and Norwegian Lemming exist close to your accommodation.

 We have healthy populations of Moose and Beaver (their felled trees can be seen at the river bordering our land).

 Around 400 000 moose are present in Sweden.
 Each year around 100 000 are shot.
 Our village and the surrounds has a prolific population.
-A siting is most likely from a vehicle window.
-Males, females, breeding pairs in September, young (often twins) and even groups in late autumn/winter are present.
+A siting is most likely from a vehicle window or on foot.
+Males, females, breeding pairs in September, young (often twins) and even groups are present year round.

 Pine Marten, Otter, Lynx and Bear are present but very shy.
 If you do see one enjoy the rare experience.

 Around 3500 Brown Bears are spread across central and northern Sweden.
-Our county of Vasterbotten has an annual allowance to shoot around 28 of them.
+Our county of Vasterbotten has an annual allowance to shoot them.
 They have managed to meet that quota within a fortnight of the hunting season starting in recent years.

-(You can book birding trips with us outside of these dates.
-Single day trips or longer stays).
+You can book guided birding trips with us outside of these dates.
+We supply the transport and visit prime locations.

-During the premium tour times I am out spotting birds for most of the days.
+During the premium tour times (May and September) I am out spotting birds for most of the days.
 This means I have a better grasp of what is where and when.

-From the 24th May to 4th October I will also be out on guided fishing trips.
+From June until October I will also be out on guided fishing trips.
 That means I am spending less time in and around the forest, so locating birds for you may require more time and effort.
 On the plus side I will be out on the water, so I will have a better grasp of what birds are present and where they are on or around the lake!